-In 1996, On With Life's Long-Term Skilled Care for Youth and Younger Adults program opened in Glenwood, Iowa.
-This 32-bed facility is Iowa's only skilled care program specifically designed for youth and younger adults with brain injury or other neurological disorders.
-This unique program provides 24-hour skilled nursing care and a variety of therapeutic interventions using an on-site therapy gym, state-of-the-art sensory stimulation center, therapeutic pool and a sensory garden.
-Therapies provided include:
+LONG-TERM SKILLED CARE - In 1996, On With Life's Long-Term Skilled Care program opened in Glenwood, Iowa.
+Our 32-bed facility is Iowa's only skilled care program specifically designed for youth and younger adults with brain injury or other neurological disorders.
+A unique program which provides 24-hour skilled nursing care and a variety of therapeutic interventions using an on-site therapy gym, state-of-the-art sensory stimulation center, therapeutic pool and a sensory garden.